-- (a) With respect to paragraph 1, measures taken to ensure that: - (i) Any person who considers that his or her request for information under article 4 has not been dealt with in accordance with the provisions of that article has access to a review procedure before a court of law or another independent and impartial body established by law; - (ii) Where there is provision for such a review by a court of law, such a person also has access to an expeditious procedure established by law that is free of charge or inexpensive for reconsideration by a public authority or review by an independent and impartial body other than a court of law; - (iii) Final decisions under this paragraph are binding on the public authority holding the information, and that reasons are stated in writing, at least where access to information is refused: - (b) Measures taken to ensure that, within the framework of national legislation, members of the public concerned meeting the criteria set out in paragraph 2 have access to a review procedure before a court of law and/or another independent and impartial body established by law, to challenge the substantive and procedural legality of any decision, act or omission subject to the provisions of article 6; - (c) With respect to paragraph 3, measures taken to ensure that where they meet the criteria, if any, laid down in national law, members of the public have access to administrative or judicial procedures to challenge acts and omissions by private persons and public authorities which contravene provisions of national law relating to the environment; - (d) With respect to paragraph 4, measures taken to ensure that: - (i) The procedures referred to in paragraphs 1, 2 and 3 provide adequate and effective remedies; - (ii) Such procedures otherwise meet the requirements of this paragraph; - (e) With respect to paragraph 5, measures taken to ensure that information is provided to the public on access to administrative and judicial review.
+- (a) With respect to paragraph 1, measures taken to ensure that: - (i) Any person who considers that his or her request for information under article 4 has not been dealt with in accordance with the provisions of that article has access to a review procedure before a court of law or another independent and impartial body established by law; - (ii) Where there is provision for such a review by a court of law, such a person also has access to an expeditious procedure established by law that is free of charge or inexpensive for reconsideration by a public authority or review by an independent and impartial body other than a court of law; - (iii) Final decisions under this paragraph are binding on the public authority holding the information, and that reasons are stated in writing, at least where access to information is refused; - (b) Measures taken to ensure that, within the framework of national legislation, members of the public concerned meeting the criteria set out in paragraph 2 have access to a review procedure before a court of law and/or another independent and impartial body established by law, to challenge the substantive and procedural legality of any decision, act or omission subject to the provisions of article 6; - (c) With respect to paragraph 3, measures taken to ensure that where they meet the criteria, if any, laid down in national law, members of the public have access to administrative or judicial procedures to challenge acts and omissions by private persons and public authorities which contravene provisions of national law relating to the environment; - (d) With respect to paragraph 4, measures taken to ensure that: - (i) The procedures referred to in paragraphs 1, 2 and 3 provide adequate and effective remedies; - (ii) Such procedures otherwise meet the requirements of this paragraph; - (e) With respect to paragraph 5, measures taken to ensure that information is provided to the public on access to administrative and judicial review.

-Article 9(1) is implemented by Act 23/2006 on Access to Environmental Information.
-Articles 9(2), 9(3) and 9(4) are implemented by Act.
-No 130/2011 on Environmental and Natural Resources Board of Appeal.
-Article 9(5) is implemented by Act No. 37/1993 on Public Administration.
+Article 9(1) was initially implemented by Act No. 23/2006 on Access to Information on Environmental Matters.
+The Act has now been repealed by the Parliament and is now part of Act No. 140/2012 on Access to information (cf. Act No. 72/2019).
+Articles 9(2), 9(3) and 9(4) are implemented by Act No. 130/2011 on Environmental and Natural Resources Board of Appeal.
+Article 9(5) is implemented with the Administrative Procedure Act No. 37/1993.